 Will control of the Management Company (if any) be handed over to purchasers on completion of the last sale or earlier?
 There must be mutual enforceability of lessee’s covenants.
 Please confirm the Lease plans are architect prepared.
 If there are lifts in the building, please confirm that the owners of flats on the ground and basement floors will not be required to contribute towards the cost of maintenance and renewal.
 Please supply a car parking plan.

-Yesterday I discovered that there is a flying freehold issue on a property I put an offer in two weeks back in what should have been a straight forward, no chain conveyancing.
-Griffithstown is the location of the property.
-What do you suggest?
+Yesterday I discovered that there is a flying freehold element on a house I put an offer in last month in what was supposed to be a straight forward, chain free conveyancing.
+Griffithstown is where the house is located.
+Can you shed any light on this issue?

-Flying freeholds in Griffithstown are not the norm but are more likely to exist in relation to terraced houses.
-Even though you don't necessarily need a conveyancing solicitor in Griffithstown you would need to get your solicitor to go through the deeds very carefully.
-Your mortgage company may require your conveyancing solicitor to take out an indemnity policy.
-Some of the more diligent conveyancing solicitors in Griffithstown may decide that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
+Flying freeholds in Griffithstown are unusual but are more likely to exist in relation to terraced houses.
+Even where you use a solicitor outside Griffithstown you would need to get your solicitor to go through the deeds very carefully.
+Your bank may require your conveyancing solicitor to take out an indemnity policy.
+Some of the more diligent conveyancing solicitors in Griffithstown may ascertain that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
-You should also check with your insurance broker as to whether they will insure a flying freehold premises.
+You should also check with your insurance broker as to whether they will insure a flying freehold property.

 What are my options where I am dissatisfied with the solicitor who did my conveyancing in Griffithstown?